agentydragon/agentydragon.github.io/about.markdown

 You can find me on Telegram as [agentydragon][telegram].
 My personal e-mail is `agentydragon@gmail.com`.
-Feel free to shoot me a message about anything!

 I am on GitHub as [agentydragon][github].

 I am an [effective altruist][ea] ([Czech][ea-cz]) and I currently earn to give.
 You can take a look at my donations on [My Giving at Giving What We Can][my-giving].
+(If the link is broken, it means CEA still didn't fix their new shiny site after their org ate GWWC.
+My apologies.
+I guess they are working on it.)

 I also have a [LinkedIn account][linkedin] and a [Facebook account][facebook].
 I only use LinkedIn for people I worked with and I only use Facebook for people I consider my friends.
-If you try to connect with me or add me as a friend and I have no idea who you are, I'm really sorry to say this, but unfortunately I'll probably ignore you.
+If you try to connect with me or add me as a friend and I have no idea who you are, I'll probably ignore the request.
 I do not mean this personally and this does not mean that I do not want to be your friend.
 In general, I want people to be my friends.
-It's just my personal preference in how I use social networks.
-If you send me a connection request and I ignore it, I will probably feel guilty about it.
+It's just my preference in how I use social networks.

 From time to time, I hunt for geocaches.